turczyneq/unskinkable-disk/README.md

 Preventing sinking of a disk by leveraging the boundary jump phenomenon
 ===================================================================================

 by Jan Turczynowicz, Radost Waszkiewicz, Łukasz Gładczuk.
+Work was done in Fenix Science Club (Klub Naukowy Fenix)

 This repository accompanies a publication.